Facebook Ads KPIs

 Link clicks

-Link clicks give you a rough way of measuring your target group's interest in your ad.
-The more link clicks your ad has, the more popular it is.
-However, all link clicks that are made within your Facebook ad are measured.
+Link clicks give you a rough way of measuring the interest of your target group in your advert.
+The more link clicks your advert has, the more popular it is.
+However, all link clicks that are made within your Facebook advert are measured.

 This indicator is therefore quite general, so you should always use other KPIs for the evaluation.